-The update mode can also be set at the document level by the command \pssetdefault(update=yes) written just after \input fig4tex.tex.
-Every graphical file in the document will then be updated at each compilation, except those eventually protected locally by \psset(update=no).
+The update mode can also be disabled at the document level by writing the command \figsetde-fault(update=no) after the loading command of Fig4TEX.
+Every graphical file in the document will then be preserved by the compilations, except those eventually forced locally by \figset(update=yes).